glassresistor/coroner/aws.markdown

 ##Coroner Staging Machine
 This machine needs to store json and binary data while its being collated out of the drupal database.
 It will have mirrors_server installed on it including HTTP server so that we call view the imported components and pointed at the postgres machine.

+In our case a t2.medium should suffice.
 All of the data stored on this server should be put on an EBS volume which is backed up whenever successful builds/migrations happen.
+Whenever we are not actively migrating the server can be turned off and the EBS unmounted and put into storage for use later.

 This machine needs to also have an ssh tunnel open to the drupal mysql database.
+We should try and make sure its a read only access account for security reasons.

 ##Extra
 * Smoke can either just run on the coroner server so that content can be viewed/edited live.